itmaroon/opening-block/readme.txt

 6. A block icon registered by the plugin.
 Divided into design group.

 == Changelog ==
+= 1.0.2 =
+- Fixed a bug that caused an error when rendering started before the page was loaded.

 = 1.0.1 =
 - Operation check with WordPress 6.7